 The board of directors of the Hilltop Children’s House include others who live in the hilltop neighborhoods of Steubenville with a passion for education and seeking ways to improve the lives of those around them.

 Montessori programs put children in an environment where their natural abilities are nurtured.
 According to a study by the University of Virginia released in November 2017, Montessori is the only educational method shown to eliminate the income achievement gap.

 Maria Montessori, an Italian medical doctor in the first half of the 20th century, developed her theories on childhood education through many years of working with children of all different backgrounds, all around the world.
 She opened her first children’s house in the slums of Rome, Italy, in 1903, to serve the children living there while their mothers went to work.
 Learn more about Maria Montessori »

-Hilltop Children’s House is presently working toward purchasing the former Christ’s Community Church located at 1300 Maryland Avenue, nestled in the heart of the LaBelle neighborhood.
-This location makes the Hilltop Children’s House easily accessible to those whom we wish most especially to assist: the families of the hilltop neighborhoods.
-If you would like to assist us in purchasing this structure and renovating it, support the Hilltop Children’s House Building Fund today »
+We purchased our building at the corner of Maryland Avenue and Pittsburgh Street in March 2018 and are presently working toward a major renovation.
+Our location makes the Hilltop Children’s House easily accessible to those whom we wish most especially to assist: the families of the hilltop neighborhoods.
+We need to replace all current windows, add six more where there are none, and do some interior work.
+If you would like to assist us in renovating the building please support the Hilltop Children’s House today »